-Mr. Mallord’s practice focuses on white collar criminal defense, corporate investigations, and civil litigation.
+Mr. Mallord’s practice focuses on white collar criminal and regulatory defense, corporate investigations, and civil litigation.

-Mr. Mallord has represented corporate and individual clients in various enforcement matters, including under the Foreign Corrupt Practices Act, Export Administration Regulations, and federal securities laws.
-He has also litigated civil cases in federal court, state court and arbitration, having extensive experience in case development, discovery, and motion practice.
+Mr. Mallord has represented corporate and individual clients in various enforcement matters, including under the federal securities laws and the Foreign Corrupt Practices Act.
+He has also litigated a wide variety of civil cases in federal court, state court and arbitration, with a particular focus on business disputes and legal malpractice cases.

 Mr. Mallord began his legal career as a judicial law clerk to the Honorable Andrew J. Guilford in the U.S. District Court for the Central District of California and the Honorable Jacqueline H. Nguyen on the U.S. Court of Appeals for the Ninth Circuit.
 There, he aided the judges in resolving motions and appeals in a wide variety of criminal and civil matters.
 Following his clerkships, he practiced at Crowell & Moring, LLP as a white collar and antitrust associate.